abellagonzalo/dynamic_config/README.md

 * Notify other nodes when configuration changes.
 * Introspection of parameters in a configuration.

+### Strong points

+My prototype has a few strong features which I think improve the current tools.

+Services and topics used to publish a configuration and reconfigure the node are instantiated in the node.

+### Weak points

+The lack of time forced me to leave out some interesting and important features.
+In spite of they are important, in my opinion, they are not essential to show the functionalities of this prototype.

 Metadata of parameters such as description, range/domain or parameter order was discussed and implemented in early prototypes.
 It hasn't been included in this one because I did not considered it a basic feature.
 It would be a must